alexuribarri/alexuribarri/README.md

 # Personal website and blog that uses node.js to generate static content

+## Structure

+The project consist of two parts:

+- Builder, with the CRM application located in ./builder/
+- Website, where published pages are saved.
+Files are located in ./pages/dist/ Please make sure that basic website structure exists, with robots.txt file

 ## How to start

 In the ./builder folder, edit config.json file with details of your blog